Biden and Classified Documents - February 8th, Hour 1

 All right, 25 to the top of the hour.

-Um I'm now digging into this report, and it is actually part of this is you can't even believe it.
+I'm now digging into this report, and it is actually part of this is, you can't even believe it.

 This is basically more a report on how awful Joe Biden's cognitive state is than anything else.

-And it even gets, you know, on top of admitting that Joe willfully retained disclosed classified materials after his vice presidency, willfully and and uh when he was a private citizen.
+And it even gets, you know, on top of admitting that Joe willfully retained disclosed classified materials after his vice presidency, willfully, and when he was a private citizen.

-Those materials included Mark classified documents about foreign policy in Afghanistan, no books containing Biden's handwritten, you know, entries about issues of national security, foreign policy, implicating, you know, sensitive intelligence sources and methods.
+Those materials included mark-classified documents about foreign policy in Afghanistan, notebooks containing Biden's handwritten, you know, entries about issues of national security, foreign policy, implicating, you know, sensitive intelligence sources and methods.

-And according to the report, Biden retained materials documenting his opposition to the troop surge uh to Afghanistan in 2009, including a handwritten memo he sent to Obama over the 2009 Thanksgiving holiday related to Mark classified documents.
+And according to the report, Biden retained materials documenting his opposition to the troop surge to Afghanistan in 2009, including a handwritten memo he sent to Obama over the 2009 Thanksgiving holiday related to mark classified documents.

 They discovered all of these materials in either his garage or his home office or any one of the other two locations.